RaisaLemos/raisalemos/README.md

 Currently, my focus is on developing my skills in Data Science, always seeking new opportunities for learning and growth.
 I’m excited to dive into this field and make meaningful contributions!

-  - 🌱 I’m currently in the fifth semester of a six-semester Technologist program in Analysis and System Development at the Catholic University of Pelotas (UCPel)..
+  - 🌱 I’m currently in the fifth semester of a six-semester Technologist program in Analysis and System Development at the Catholic University of Pelotas (UCPel).

   - 🔭 I am seeking my first professional opportunity as a junior data scientist, following two years of internships in data science, machine learning, and AI, where I worked on consulting projects across different market segments.
 </p>